sagesteppe/SeedCollectionSize/README.md

 #### Final Models

-All modelling will be performed using MuMin::pdredge.
+All initial stages of modelling will be performed using MuMin::pdredge.
 `pdredge`, is simply a form of dredge which will allow for parallel computations if supplied a cluster.

 Seeds/Unit Mass ~ with(% viability, spatial weights) * aridity index * MAP * MPWQ * !(SPEI6 && SPEI 12 && SPEI24),  m.lim = c(0, 4), family = poisson)